Rudi Plaut CBE CEng FIMechE (Chair)

 was, for 11 years head of the education charity he formed in 2006 which offered after-school support to disadvantaged children in the docks area of Cardiff.
 For four years (two in the Chair) he was on the Board of Governors of a 1500-pupil secondary school in West Sussex.
 His international business career focused on people development and company growth through appropriate human resourcing.
 He believes that education should provide the same life opportunities for people from all backgrounds.

-is an honorary research fellow at Cardiff University.
-Having obtained degrees in chemistry from Oxford University, he became a school teacher, university teacher and science centre director.
+having obtained degrees in chemistry from Oxford University, became a school teacher, university teacher and science centre director.
 He is a former trustee and vice-president of the British Association for the Advancement of Science.
 He is now an international consultant to museums and science centres, charitable bodies and government funding agencies.
 He believes that education in formal and non-formal settings should become a more integrated process in providing lifelong growth and development for every citizen.
 Colin is the web editor for this site.

 Prof. Dan Davies

 is Professor of Science and Technology Education, Director of Higher Education Management Programmes at the University of Bath and was until recently Dean of the Cardiff School of Education and Social Policy at Cardiff Metropolitan University.
 After a degree in Physics and primary teaching experience he has worked in teacher education, research and leadership roles in three UK universities.
 He has published widely in the fields of assessment, creativity and e-learning in school science and technology education.
 He believes that children and young people are entitled to an holistic education which develops all aspects of their potential, and is a fulfilling experience in itself as well as preparation for full participation in 21st Century societies.